monetha/js-verifiable-data/README.md

 const writer = new FactWriter(web3, `0x4026a67a2C4746b94F168bd4d082708f78d7b29f`);

 // ipfsClient can be any object that is able to communicate with IPFS as long as it implements
-// interface IIPFSClient in 'TODO:NAME'
-const ipfsClient = new IPFS();
+// interface IIPFSClient in 'verifiable-data' const ipfsClient = new IPFS();

 ipfsClient.on('ready', async () => {